 DEPARTMENT UPDATE AS OF DECEMBER 2019: a) The 2019-20 Proposed Operating Budget incorporated a Summary of Contributions to Retirement Funds (Pages III-12 and 13 that included total employee and employer retirement contributions.
 This summary information was also included in the 2018-19 Adopted Operating Budget. b) The Proposed Budget also included appendices (A24-A48)with the Retirement Services Proposed Budgets submitted to the Federated and Police and Fire Plan Boards.
 Inaddition, the Office of Retirement Services prepared its 2019-20 Proposed Administrative Budget for City Council approval (Manager's Budget Addendum #4).
 The Auditor's Office notes that in the 2018-19 Adopted Operating Budget, a note was included in the Retirement Services chapter that clarified that the budget figures reflected in that section accounted for only a small portion of the total budget for the Office of Retirement Services.
 This note was not included in the 2019-20 Proposed Operating Budget, but the Budget Office advises that it will be included in budget documents going forward. c) The Office of Retirement Services did not break out the investment expenses in the Source and Use Statements provided to the Budget Office.
-The investment income figures presented in the Source and Use Statements were net of investment expenses.
-As part of MBA#4, the Office of Retirement Services included attachments with the most recent Comprehensive Annual Fee Reports that were presented to the Retirement Boards.
+The investment income figures presented in the Source and Use Statements with the most recent Comprehensive Annual Fee Reports that were presented to the Retirement Boards.